alexreinking/llvm-nightlies/README.md

 This is a stub repo to make nightly LLVM packages via GitHub Actions.

-For each of LLVM 10 (previous), 11 (current), and 12 (trunk), it builds binaries for the following architectures:
+For each of LLVM 10, 11, 12, and `main` branch, it builds binaries for the following architectures:

 Arch                  | Windows            | macOS                    | Linux
 ----------------------|--------------------|--------------------------|--------------------